Remembrance at Chelsea

-Chelsea Football Club marks Remembrance Sunday by supporting the Royal British Legion's Poppy Appeal at today's match.
+Chelsea Football Club marks Remembrance Sunday by supporting the Royal British Legion's Poppy Appeal at tomorrow's match.

 The Royal British Legion raises money to support serving members of the Armed Forces, veterans and their families.

-A minute's silence will also be held just prior to the start of the game.
+A minute's silence will also be held just prior to kick-off.

-Fans can help the appeal by donating money to the service men and women collecting around Stamford Bridge.
-The club will be also auctioning the players' poppy-embroidered shirts, which will be signed personally, on eBay with all proceeds going to the Royal British Legion.
+Fans can help the appeal by donating money to the service men and women collecting around Stamford Bridge tomorrow, and the club is also donating half of the proceeds from the matchday raffle to the Royal British Legion.